XarkLabs/up5k_vga/README.md

 input.
 Host to keyboard communication is supported and the caps lock LED should toggle on/off to indicate status.

+NOTE: On IceBreaker I changed the Caps-Lock to default to enabled (since OSI BASIC doesn't understand lowercase commands.)

 ![PS/2](doc/PS_2.png)

 ## Reset